Jack Scalia

 Jack Scalia (born November 10, 1950) is an American actor.
-He has had many roles in television series (both as a regular and as a guest-star), television movies, and feature films.
-He is perhaps best known for his role as Chris Stamp on All My Children from 2001 to 2003.
+Scalia is perhaps best known for his frequent appearances in prime-time television series (both as a regular and as a guest-star) and television movies in the 1980s and 1990s, as well as feature films.

 Early life

 Scalia was born Giacomo Tomaso Tedesco in Brooklyn, New York City, of Italian and Irish descent.
 His father was former Brooklyn Dodger Rocky Tedesco.
 His parents divorced and when his mother remarried his name was changed to Scalia.
 In 1969 he graduated from Brentwood High School on Long Island.
-He was drafted third by the Montreal Expos in 1971 as a pitcher.
-He was injured and never played in the Major Leagues.
+He was drafted in the first round third overall by the Montreal Expos in 1971 as a pitcher. and moved to AA ball for his second year.
+However, he then sustained a shoulder injury and never got to play in the majors.